kma0284/kma0284/README.md

  Hi there 👋
-My name is Katelynn Anderson, I reside in central Florida, and i am a mechanic learing to be a software engineer!
+My name is Katelynn Anderson, I reside in central Florida, and i am a mechanic learning to be a software engineer!